pzwiernik/sta437/README.md

 ## Final project

 **Submissions:** Groups of size 1-2.
 You have two datasets to choose from.
 Submit a PDF file with a carefully described data analysis and the code used.
+Deadline: April 1st.

 **Expectations and grading:** This is an open-ended project that is aimed at forcing you to use some of the multivariate methods for a real dataset.
 Although there is no right question here, we look for quality analysis that uses the range of methods discussed in class.
 To help you focus, we gave a list of possible questions that could be addressed.
 But there is no need to answer them - get creative and follow your curiosity.
 If the provided dataset is to big, feel free to take a smaller portion.
 The only real goal here is to learn the methods.